 ADMJ 0610.
-Special Weapons and Tactics - Advanced Units: 0.5
+Special Weapons and Tactics - Advanced

+Units: 0.

-Prerequisite: Completion of POST Basic Academy and employment as a Peace Officer assigned to a Special Weapons and Tactics team Hours: 24 (5 lecture, 19 laboratory)
+Prerequisite: Completion of POST Basic Academy and employment as a Peace Officer assigned to a Special Weapons and Tactics team

 Reality based training focusing on team challenges designed to test a SWAT team's methods and capabilities.
 Emphasis on team movement, hostage rescues, advanced firearms usage, physical endurance, and team problem exercises.
 May be repeated for credit to meet legally mandated requirements. (pass/no pass grading) (not degree applicable)